linode/docs/docs/databases/cassandra/how-to-install-apache-cassandra/centos/index.md

    - '[The Cassandra Query Language (CQL)](http://cassandra.apache.org/doc/latest/cql/index.html)'
 ---

 After completing this guide, you will have a single-node, production-ready installation of [Apache Cassandra](http://cassandra.apache.org/) hosted on your Linode running CentOS 8.
-This tutorial will cover basic configuration options, as well as harden database security.
+This tutorial will cover basic configuration options, as well as how to harden and secure your database.

 {{< note >}}
  In order to successfully execute the commands in this guide, you will need to run them as the `root` user, or log in using an account with root privileges, prefixing each command with `sudo`.